krislyn288/odin-recipes/README.md

-s This Assignment i will create a basic recipie website with several interal links etc I will in the furture se this project to formatt the desin of the website using CSS :wq
+This Assignment I will create a basic recipie website with several interal links etc I will in the furture use this project to format the desin of the website using CSS
-:/wq
-:wq